bltsemih/PW_Assignment/README.md

 #### Design Details

+1. In the screen divided into "New User" and "Administrator", this screen should be on the left.
-- The color of the title section of the table should be #0E98E5.
+2. The color of the title section of the table should be #0E98E5.
 Text and icons must be white in color.
 Text font size should be 12.
-- In the section with user information, the colors should be consecutively white and lightblue.
+3. In the section with user information, the colors should be consecutively white and lightblue.
 The texts should be 12 pts in black.

+## NOTE

+**The font used within the scope of the developed interface is "Calibri" and the dimensions are given according to a 17 inch screen.**